EvansWinner/awesome-line-editors/README.md

 ### Versions

-There is no doubt much to be said about different versions of ``ed,`` and I don't know what it all is yet, but in the meantime, there is a nice [writeup](https://unix.stackexchange.com/questions/657459/what-is-the-difference-between-gnu-ed-and-the-version-of-ed-that-ships-with-unix) on Stack Exchange about some differences between the BSD version, the
+There is no doubt much to be said about different versions of *ed*, and I don't know what it all is yet, but in the meantime, there is a nice [writeup](https://unix.stackexchange.com/questions/657459/what-is-the-difference-between-gnu-ed-and-the-version-of-ed-that-ships-with-unix) on Stack Exchange about some differences between the BSD version, the